Overdose Prevention

 About our overdose prevention work

-As part of their work with the Partnership for Healthy Cities, urban centers are addressing the overdose crisis by:
+As part of their work with the Partnership for Healthy Cities, urban centers are working to prevent opioid-associated overdose deaths by:

-• Establishing community-based harm reduction services (e.g., syringe exchange, drop-in center).
+Establishing and scaling community-based harm reduction services (e.g. syringe exchange, drop-in centers)

 City activities